Kilemonn/SocketForwarder/README.md

 # SocketForwarder
 A TCP and UDP forwarder that creates common sessions and forwards incoming packets to all sockets registered for that session.

+Please review the [Wiki](https://github.com/Kilemonn/SocketForwarder/wiki) for more specific argument and configuration notes.

 ## Quick Start

 ### From Command-line